ugGit/moodle_ws_la_trace_exporter/README.md

 ## Configure Your Moodle Instance
 As the plugin works with web services, they have to be enabled in your Moodle instance:

-1. Access Administration > Site administration > Advanced features
+1. Access Site administration > Advanced features
 2. Check 'Enable web services' then click 'Save Changes'
-3. Access Administration > Site administration > Plugins > Web services > Manage protocols
+3. Access Site administration > Plugins > Web services > Manage protocols
 4. Enable the REST protocol

 Additionally, you must equip the users with some extended capabilities:

-1. Access Administration > Site administration > Users > Permissions > Define roles
+1. Access Site administration > Users > Permissions > Define roles
 2. Assign (to Authenticated Users) the capability _moodle/webservice:createtoken_ to allow the generation of a security key
 3. Assign (to Authenticated Users) the capability _webservice/rest:use_ to allow the use of the communication protocol